kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 * Needs domain name: get one yourself or from your institute or from me(?)
 * Caddy's license: only **free for private or academic use** (https://caddyserver.com/products/licenses)

+uses a script to install and run Caddy: https://gist.github.com/kristian-lange/c5a7e0ed5a01b7fd726f873f81b585a5

 ```shell
 #!/bin/bash